 Debugging Compilation Bugs

 These tips are directed towards compilation bugs.
-Before trying these, make sure your program produces the correct values with the Calyx Interpreter
+Before trying these, make sure your program produces the correct values with the Calyx Interpreter.

 Disabling Optimizations